-Brighton comes with its very own social calendar of events that are renowned across the UK as the best of their kind, including the Brighton Festival and Brighton Fringe.
-A hub of creativity and culture, Brighton has been pivotal in the arts and entertainment industry and the creative vibe is just one of the attractions that has seen so many artists, musicians and actors chose Brighton as home.
+Brighton comes with its very own events calendar that's renowned across the UK, including Brighton Festival and Brighton Fringe.
+The city is a hub of creativity and culture, which has been pivotal in the arts and entertainment industry.
+The creative vibe is just one of the many attractions that's seen so many artists, musicians and actors chose Brighton as home.

-As well as having an amazing social scene, beautiful surroundings, and two top-performing universities, it is also known as the most inclusive place to live in the UK, with a huge multi-cultural student community as well as being the birthplace of Pride.
-The LGBT+ scene is one of the best in the world with Brighton being named the unofficial ‘gay capital’.
-Spectacularly celebrating the LGBT+ community every year at Pride, Brighton has a vibe like nowhere else in the UK which is a clear indication as to why 93% of students say they are ‘very happy’ here!
+As well as having an amazing social scene, beautiful surroundings, and two top-performing universities, it's also known as the most inclusive place to live in the UK.
+The city has a huge multi-cultural student community, and is actually the birthplace of Pride.
+The LGBT+ scene is one of the best in the world, with Brighton being named the unofficial ‘gay capital’.

-Brighton University is split into four campuses across the city with one of the main campuses located centrally on the seafront and the other further up on Lewes Road.
-Other campuses are located in various parts of the city, giving the students of Brighton university heaps of choice when it comes to picking where they should stay.
-The larger of the two universities, Brighton University brings 21,000 students to the city.
+The University of Brighton is split into four campuses across the city, with one of the located centrally on the seafront, and another further north on Lewes Road.
+Other campuses are located in various parts of the city, giving students at the university heaps of choice when it comes to picking their student home.

-The University of Sussex, a single campus university located in Falmer, is a leading public research university surrounded by the South Downs National Park.
-The university welcomes 13,000 students of 140 nationalities every year to Brighton with nearby Falmer as the base for most of its students.
+The University of Sussex is a single campus university, which is located in Falmer.
+The university is a leading public research university surrounded by the South Downs National Park.
+Welcoming 13,000 students of 140 nationalities every year to Brighton, the university is a hub of activity.